nichwall-old/War/README.md

 ****************************
 Changelog
 ****************************
+C++ now writes to a file for viewing after wards!

-Removed bug C++ that would cause errors when ties caused a win condition with les than 3 cards in a deck
+Removed bug in C++ that would cause errors when ties caused a win condition with les than 3 cards in a deck